Samrat-14/travelAdvisor_full/README.md

 ### Installation

-_Follow the following steps to install and setup the virtual environment._
+_Follow the following steps to install and setup the environment._

 1. Clone the repo
    ```sh